Kaniyo Pabidi Forest

-Kaniyo pabidi forest is a significant area in the tourism industry of Uganda known for its bird life which supports birding safaris in Murchison falls national park.
+Kaniyo pabidi forest is a significant area in Murchison falls national park as well as in the tourism industry of Uganda known for its bird life which supports birding safaris in Murchison falls national park.
 This forest is located north east of the major natural forest in Uganda; Budongo forest.
 The forest is managed by Jane goodall institute of research.
 It is located just in 8km distance from kichumbanyobo gate of murchison falls national park, which is a 30 minutes’ drive.
 From masindi town, kaniyo pabidi forest is situated in an area of about 112km from masindi town.

 Kaniyo pabidi forest, same as budongo forest, it is characterised with huge mahogany trees and ironwood trees which the inhabitants, chimpanzees, of the forest use as play area.
 This forest is known for chimpanzee tracking safaris in Murchison falls national park.
 The chimpanzee trekking in Murchison falls national park is supplemented with the other primate species in kaniyo pabidi like the black and white monkeys, the olive baboons, blue monkeys, red-tailed monkeys and nocturnal primates like the pottos among others.